-The original MiFID was implemented over six years ago (applied in the UK from 1/11/2007).
+The original MiFID (The Markets in Financial Instruments Directive) was implemented over ten years ago (applied in the UK from November 2007).
 It introduced competition to the EU trading landscape and provided a 'passport' for trading venues and investment firms to operate throughout Europe on the basis of authorisation in the home member state.
 It also introduced a number of investor protection measures.

 Solvency II Healthcheck